Personal Identity Information (PII) Training

 - Initiate the incident response process for suspected data breaches

 - Identify, to the best of your ability, any PII that resides on your individual devices.
-This includes portable devices, e.g. flash drives, cell phones, PDAs, disks, CDs/DVDs, etc., as well as old and archival data and backups.
+This includes portable devices such as flash drives, phones, tablets, CDs/DVDs, external hard drives, old disks, etc., as well as old and archival data and backups.

 - Inform your Manager of all PII contained in and accessed by your systems.